nianticlabs/map-free-reloc/README.md

 python submission.py <config file> [--checkpoint <path_to_model_checkpoint>] -o results/your_method
 ```

+The script reads the configuration of the dataset and the model to determine which track it runs.
+To switch between the single and multi-frame setup, configure the `QUERY_FRAME_COUNT` variable in the [Map-free dataset file](config/mapfree.yaml) as:
+* QUERY_FRAME_COUNT: 1 # (single frame task) or
+* QUERY_FRAME_COUNT: 9 # (multi-frame task)

+The model can be also configured accordingly depending on whether it expects single or multiple frames as input.
+See the [model builder file](lib/builder.py).

 The resulting file `results/your_method/submission.zip` can be uploaded to our [online benchmark website](https://research.nianticlabs.com/mapfree-reloc-benchmark/submit) and compared against existing methods in our [leaderboard](https://research.nianticlabs.com/mapfree-reloc-benchmark/leaderboard).

 ## Local evaluation